Recruiting Policy and Disclaimer

 Third Party Recruiter Policy

-The policy of the Career Services Center is to educate students, alumni, faculty, and staff regarding a wide variety of job search strategies, including third party employment services.
+The policy of Career Services is to educate students, alumni, faculty, and staff regarding a wide variety of employment search strategies, including third party employment services.
 Individuals can then determine whether utilizing these services will be of benefit to them.
-The Career Services Center does not investigate, endorse, or recommend any third party employment services.
+Career Services does not investigate, endorse, or recommend any third party employment services.

 According to NACE, the National Association of Colleges and Employers, third-party recruiters are defined as agencies, organizations, or individuals recruiting candidates for temporary, part-time or full-time employment opportunities other than for their own needs.
 This definition includes, but is not limited to, employment agencies, search firms, contract recruiters, and resume referral firms.
 (Note: Temporary agencies are not third-party recruiters.
 They are employers who pay individuals to perform work at a client organization.)